linkfluence/radarly-py/docs/officialdoc/introduction/authentication.rst

 The OAuth 2.0 specification allows you to specify the scope of the access you are requesting from the user.
-All approved apps have a basic access by default, but if you plan on asking for extended access such as reading data from social networks as posts or reviewss, you will need to specify these scopes in your authorization request.
+All approved apps have a basic access by default, but if you plan on asking for extended access such as reading data from social networks as posts or reviews, you will need to specify these scopes in your authorization request.
 Note that in order to use these extended permissions, you must first contact us to generate a client.
 Here are the scopes we currently support: